 Importing data from image formats such as PNG, TIFF, JPEG or BMP is similar to import from raw/unknown file formats, only simpler.

 It is simpler because the file structure is known and the file format is automatically detected.
 Hence the file type does need to be selected explicitly.
 However, the data interpretation is still unknown and must be specified manually.
-The Pixmap import dialog therefore resembles the Information tab of raw data import, requiring you to set the physical dimensions and value scale.
+The pixmap import dialogue therefore resembles the Information tab of raw data import, requiring you to set the physical dimensions and value scale.

 See the reference section High-Depth Image Formats for the details of support for high-depth images and the possibility of using them for data representations.

-The import dialog shows a preview of the graph and permits to set the units and labels.
+The import dialogue shows a preview of the graph and permits to set the units and labels.

 Three-column text files containing XYZ data are imported by selecting the XYZ data files file type.
 Again, they can be recognized automatically but requesting this format explicitly makes the module to try harder to load the file as XYZ data.

 The import dialogue displays the number of points and physical ranges of the data and permits setting the lateral and value units.
 The displayed ranges in physical units are updated according to the units you enter so you can immediately see if they they are correct.